nathaneastwood/fablore/src/world-of-rathe/demonastery/patrons-of-the-forbidden.md

 #### Maeve

-The exact nature of Maeve's studies is unknown—perhaps even to Maeve herself.
+The exact nature of Maeve's studies is unknown-perhaps even to Maeve herself.
 Once a talented alchemist selling her wares in Metrix, Maeve had to flee the city after 'accidentally' poisoning one of the Cogwerx Conglomerate's top scientists.
 Within the relative safety of her rooms, she is free to experiment with all manner of potions, poisons and elixirs.
 Occasionally, she trades some of her rarer mixtures with other residents of the Demonastery, in order to procure a new batch of ingredients for her mysterious projects.

 #### Niall

 An arcanist researching the formation of arcane armour, Niall works to create a set of armour which can be worn by a wizard, and charged with aether in order to form a kind of barrier against both physical and arcane attacks.
 This armour would theoretically work in tandem with the wearer's own aether affinity.
 Unfortunately, he can't quite seem to make any of his creations fireproof, and willing test subjects were rather hard to come by in his village.
-Luckily, the Demonastery has no shortage of volunteers—every other week, someone arrives on his doorstep, begging to enter his laboratory... although, on reflection, this may be the result of his visitors trying to escape the cannibal who lives two doors down.
+Luckily, the Demonastery has no shortage of volunteers-every other week, someone arrives on his doorstep, begging to enter his laboratory... although, on reflection, this may be the result of his visitors trying to escape the cannibal who lives two doors down.

 #### Steve